 Ask your primary care doctor for your blood type.
 They will have your record on file if you've already had your blood drawn and tested.
 If you don't have a primary care doctor, you can visit a local health clinic.

 3. How does Sharp Grossmont Hospital's lab work with local blood banks?

 San Diego Blood Bank (SDBB) is the blood supplier for Sharp HealthCare.
 Sharp is one of the largest users of blood and blood products in the region.
 SDBB delivers blood and blood products to Sharp hospitals at least once per day.
 Our laboratory information system, which is connected to SDBB, tracks inventory in real time.
 When our inventory goes below a certain level, this system notifies the blood bank so we receive shipments without having to place an order.

 4. When can and can't people donate blood?

-To donate blood in California, donors must be at least 17 years of age (or 16 with parental consent), in good health and feeling well.
+To donate blood in California, donors must be at least 17 years of age, in good health and feeling well.
 Generally, donors must weigh at least 114 pounds, although additional weight requirements apply for donors age 18 and younger.
 A healthy donor may donate red blood cells every 56 days.

 The final determination on whether or not you may donate will be made at the blood drive or blood donation center on the day of the donation.
 Each donor receives a brief examination during which temperature, pulse, blood pressure and hemoglobin are measured.